bhqmuhammad/arbutus/README.md

 2. Document any new SmartApps thoroughly
 3. Update the infographic with new findings
 4. Maintain consistency with existing naming conventions
+5. Test with both Arbutus and Excel data formats
+6. Properly compress large files for efficient storage

 ## ⚖️ License